Three Billy Goats Gruff

 "The Three Billy Goats Gruff" (De tre bukkene Bruse) is a Norwegian fairy tale collected by Peter Christen Asbjørnsen and Jørgen Moe in their Norske Folkeeventyr, first published between 1841 and 1844.
 It has an Aarne-Thompson type of 122E.
-The first version of the story in English appeared in George Webbe Dasent's translation of some of the Norske Folkeeventyr, published as Popular Tales from the Norse in 1859.
+The first version of the story in English appeared in the translation by George Webbe Dasent of some of the Norske Folkeeventyr, published as Popular Tales from the Norse in 1859.
 The heroes of the tale are three male goats who need to outsmart a ravenous troll to cross the bridge to their feeding ground.

 Characters

 The story introduces three billy goats (male goats), sometimes identified as a youngster, father and grandfather, but more often described as brothers.
 In other adaptations, there is a baby or child goat, mama goat and papa goat.